How to Optimize Title Tags for SEO

 4. Use Synonyms:

 Use synonyms for your keywords that have lower competition rates.
 Search engines can easily identify associations and return them in search results, depending on other SEO factors.
-For instance, in a search for the keyword Signs for Diabetes, the following screenshot shows the first two search results on page one of Google search.
-The second search snippet has the keyword Diabetes Symptoms, which Google has identified as associated with the search phrase Signs of Diabetes.
-Interestingly, the first ad that shows also returns for the keyword Diabetes Symptoms.
+For instance, in a search for the keyword Signs of Diabetes, the following screenshot shows the first two search results on page one of Google search.
+The first search snippet has the keyword diabetes symptoms, which Google has identified as associated with the search phrase Signs of Diabetes.
+The second title uses the phrase Diabetes Warning Signs.

 You can use pipes (|) to separate terms in your titles to make them look clean in search results.
 It is easier for users to quickly scan your title tag for relevant information when the words in your title tag are separated into two or three different sections by a pipe symbol.
 This improves usability.

 Listicles get a bad rap, but people actually love them.
 They are scannable and therefore easier to read and digest (for both humans and search crawlers).
 And they're more clickable in SERPs.